 US orthodontic chains, ranked by office count

-For practice-management software, intraoral scanning, aligner, and bracket vendors selling into orthodontics.
-The DSO logo is rarely the buyer.
-The doctor who owns the office is.
+For aligner makers, intraoral-scanner reps, ortho PMS vendors, bracket-and-wire suppliers, and patient-financing platforms selling into orthodontics.
+The DSO logo on the door is almost never the buyer.
+The treating doctor on the PLLC is.

 90.6%

 The headline figures you usually see, roughly 10,800 orthodontists or 13,200 offices, come from once-a-year industry reports.
 They are accurate the day they ship and stale by month two.
-We work practice by practice, in the open, and refresh.
+We work practice by practice, in the open, and refresh on a rolling schedule.

 How the chain-share figure is built

-• Start from the universe of US small businesses, filtered to the internal Dental and Orthodontic Care market classification.
+• Start from the universe of US small businesses, grouped under the broader US dental map and narrowed to orthodontic offices.
 That is the population the office count is drawn from.

 • Reconcile each office against the Orbital practice map.
 Multiple internal vantage points on the same vertical, one practitioner-side and one location-side, catch each other’s gaps.

 • Tag chain affiliation and parent DSO at the office level.
 A Smile Doctors location and a solo orthodontist down the same road are two different buyers with two different signing authorities.
-The dataset captures both.
+Multi-specialty DSOs (Smile Brands, Dental Care Alliance, MB2) bundle ortho inside general-dental offices, so we count the ortho subset, not the parent’s total footprint.

 • Resolve each office to a real operating doctor.
 Around 90 percent of US orthodontic offices are independently owned, often by a doctor who never updated their LinkedIn after residency.
 We find them by name, with a verified email and a direct dial.